 Halal has over 25 years of experience with various trade associations, having worked as an account executive for NaylorCMG, and at the International Inline Skating Association, Citizens for a Sound Economy and the Defense Finance and Accounting Service.
 Halal received a bachelor’s degree in psychology from George Mason University in Fairfax, Va.

-Eric Zito serves as the vice president of exposition and member services for NAMI.
-He previously served as director of membership and exposition services for the American Meat Institute, joining the organization in 2006.
+Eric Zito serves as the vice president of business development for NAMI.
+He previously served as vice president of membership and exposition services for the American Meat Institute, joining the organization in 2006.

 In his role, Zito handles a variety of tasks in the department.
 He is responsible for managing the membership database and serves as a customer service representative to NAMI members and prospective members.